Selfie (TV series): Broadcast

 Selfie released the pilot episode early on Twitter on August 20, 2014.
 The show officially premiered on September 30, 2014, Tuesday, at 8:00PM PST on the ABC Network.
 It was up against competition in the same time slot with NCIS (season 12) on CBS, The Voice (season 7) on NBC, and The Flash on The CW, and Utopia on FOX, which later changed programming to MasterChef Junior (season 2).
 The first 7 episodes aired on ABC and after its cancellation, the remaining 6 episodes aired on Hulu.

+Four episodes were aired out of order by the ABC network.
+The second and third episodes, "Un-Tag My Heart" and "A Little Yelp From My Friends," were switched along with the fifth and sixth episodes, "Even Hell Has Two Bars" and "Never Block Cookies."
+The original order is shown in the production codes and on the writers' whiteboard.

 International broadcast

 Warner Channel in Latin America aired Selfie on October 4, 2014.
 Warner TV Asia in some Southeast Asian countries aired the show on December 3, 2014.
 The series was also shown in South Africa on Vuzu Amp on January 15, 2015 and later on Vuzu on April 29, 2015.
 Kanal 5 premiered the series in Sweden on May 22, 2015.
 It was introduced on RTÉ2, television channel in Ireland on June 15, 2015.
 On July 6, 2015, the show aired on the ETC channel in the Philippines.
 In South Asia, Selfie was broadcast in India on November 8, 2015 on Zee Café, a premium channel.
 The series premiered in Australia on streaming platform Stan in 2015.
 The series began on TV2 in New Zealand on August 30, 2015.
 In Poland, the show appeared on Comedy Central Family Poland on August 25, 2016.